 - Cage cover: Like all pet birds, sun conures need about 10 to 12 hours of sleep, and they need complete darkness to do it.
 Drape your pet's cage with a dark sheet or a fitted cage cover at bedtime.

-- Water bottle: Suns are messy, and they leave a lot of food and droppings in their water dishes.
+- Water bottle: Sun conures are messy, and they leave a lot of food and droppings in their water dishes.
 Providing a water bottle will keep their drinking water clean.
 Check it several times a day to make sure it doesn't run dry.

 - Birdbath: These birds absolutely love to bathe, and they'll happily splash around in a birdbath or bowl of water placed in the bottom of the cage.
 Give them the opportunity to bathe every day.

 - Toys: Your sun conure's cage should be equipped with a variety of toys to keep him active and busy.
-Consider a foraging toy, a wooden toy for chewing, a ladder for climbing, an acrylic toy that will last longer than his wooden toys, and perhaps a chew toy made of vegetable-tanned leather.
+Consider a foraging toy, a wooden toy for chewing, a ladder for climbing, an acrylic toy that will last longer than his wooden toys, and perhaps a toy made for shredding.
 Toys ensure a stimulating environment, so be sure not to skimp on them.

 - Cuttlebone or mineral block: These items provide minerals and can also keep the beak from overgrowing.